lblod/lpdc-management-service/README.md

  <summary><b>GET /semantic-forms/:publicServiceId/form/:formId</b></summary>
 <h3>params</h3>
   <strong>publicServiceId</strong> the ID of the public service (not the template ID!) <br>
-<strong>formId</strong> ID of the form that you want to retrieve (content, properties, translation) ID's can be found in de config.js file (FORM_MAPPING)
+<strong>formId</strong> ID of the form that you want to retrieve (content, properties, translation) ID's can be found in de config.ts file (FORM_MAPPING)

 <h3>Request body</h3>